canonical/karapace-operator/CONTRIBUTING.md

 ## Build and Deploy

 To build the charm in this repository, from the root of the dir you can run:
-Once you have Juju set up locally, to download, build and deploy the charm you can run:

 ### Deploy